-FIG. 5.
+FIG. 4.
 Period and contrast of the surface state. a) Periodicity of the surface spiral (blue), helicoids (red) and conical (purple) state as a function of applied field.
-The solid lines correspond to the well established solutions for the period of helicoids and cones^{36,37} and the blue line comes from the periodicity established by Rybakov et al. b) The equivalently normalized average peak-to-peak contrast of the respective states.
+The solid lines correspond to the well established solutions for the period of helicoids and cones [33, 34] and the blue line comes from the periodicity established by Rybakov et al. b) The equivalently normalized average peak-to-peak contrast of the respective states.

-polarized or helical background state42.
-Therefore, the presence of this spiral surface state will likely modify the behaviour of other spin textures in these materials (such as skyrmions).
+FeGe, that coexists with magnetic helices.
+This state is consistent with predictions of the stacked spiral surface state by Rybakov et al. in 2016, demonstrating that this state does exist.
+This observation is significant as it likely means that a similar surface state is present in each of the wide array of isotropic chiral magnetic systems currently under investigation.
+The presence of such a surface state will modify the behaviour of other spin textures in these materials (such as skyrmions), and fully investigating it will be necessary for an accurate understanding of these materials.
 Depth-dependent studies, such as scattering in reflection geometry or tomographic imaging could be used to map the 3D structure of this state in such future work.